 In this annual report, references to "US" are to the United States of America, its territories and its possessions.
 References to "UK" are to the United Kingdom.
 References to "India" are to the Republic of India.
 References to "China" are to the People's Republic of China.
 References to "South Africa" are to the Republic of South Africa.
-References to "S" or "dollars" or "US dollars" are to the legal currency of the US, references to "T" or "rupees" or "Indian rupees" are to the legal currency of India, references to "pound sterling" or "£" are to the legal currency of the UK, references to "pence" are to the legal currency of Jersey, Channel Islands and references to "Euro" are to the legal currency of the European Monetary Union.
+References to "South Africa" are to the legal currency of the US, references to "₹" or "rupees" or "Indian rupees" are to the legal currency of India, references to "pound sterling" or "£" are to the legal currency of the UK, references to "pence" are to the legal currency of Jersey, Channel Islands and references to "Euro" are to the legal currency of the European Monetary Union.
 Our financial statements are presented in US dollars.
 Prior to April 1, 2011, we prepared our financial statements in accordance with US generally accepted accounting principles, or US GAAP.
 With effect from April 1, 2011, we adopted the International Financial Reporting Standards and its interpretations, or "IFRS", as issued by the International Accounting Standards Board, or the "IASB".
 Our financial statements included in this annual report are prepared in accordance with IFRS, as issued by the IASB.
+Unless otherwise indicated, references to "GAAP" in this annual report are to IFRS, as issued by the IASB.